Compression and fracture of ordered and disordered droplet rafts: Introduction

 The goal of this manuscript is to computationally replicate and extend the experimental results of Ono-dit-Biot {\it et al.} \cite{ono-dit-biot_Rearrangement_2020,ono-dit-biot_Mechanical_2021}.
+In particular, we expand on the prior results by simulating a larger number of droplets with a greater variety of starting configurations, allowing us to understand system size effects that were untested in the experiments.
+Furthermore, we investigate the influence of experimental imperfections: namely, the role of imperfectly parallel compressing walls, and understanding the role of polydispersity of particle sizes.
+We also present analytic calculations which highlight the importance of attractive interactions between droplets to the observed results.

 Our simulations include the three key forces present in the experimental work.
 First, a repulsive force between the droplets (or the droplets and the walls) that is due to surface tension.
 Second, an attractive force due to depletion from micelles present in the experiments and modelled here with the Asakura-Oosawa model \cite{asakura_Interaction_1954}.
 Third, a dissipative viscous force acting on moving droplets, although this is minimal given the small velocities considered.
 Our simulations reproduce the experimental observations, namely the fracture events and their dependence on the particle size distribution.
-Moreover, we expand on the prior results by simulating a larger number of droplets with a greater variety of starting configurations.
-We also investigate a new phenomenon where the crystal fractures in multiple locations nearly simultaneously, disrupting the packing post-fracture.
+We also investigate a new phenomenon where the crystal fractures in multiple locations nearly simultaneously, disrupting the packing post-fracture, which occurs more frequently in larger droplet arrays.
 Our work suggests that this phenomenon was likely suppressed in the experiments due to a slight tilt of the relative orientations of the two walls, taking them out of parallel by $\sim 0.2^\circ - 1.0^\circ$.